Read–eval–print loop: Overview

 REPLs can be created to support any text-based language.
 REPL support for compiled languages is usually achieved by implementing an interpreter on top of a virtual machine which provides an interface to the compiler.
 For example, starting with JDK 9, Java included JShell as a command-line interface to the language.
-Various other languages have third-party tools available for download that provide similar shell interaction with the language.
+Various other languages have third-party tools available for download that provide similar shell interaction with the language, although the features can vary greatly.

 Uses

 As a shell, a REPL environment allows users to access relevant features of an operating system in addition to providing access to programming capabilities.
 The most common use for REPLs outside of operating system shells is for interactive prototyping.
 Other uses include mathematical calculation, creating documents that integrate scientific analysis (e.g. IPython), interactive software maintenance, benchmarking, and algorithm exploration.